-Notes: Eloise Butler brought in plants from a Mr. Rohl's garden in Minneapolis, 1931, to replace a stolen previous clump.
-These plants were Pink Turtlehead, Chelone lyoni Pursh.
-This plant was still listed on Martha Crone's 1951 inventory of plants in the Garden at that time and is a plant native to the Southeastern United States and in Minnesota is a garden escapee.
+Notes: Eloise Butler first brought in plants on August 14, 1926 from the vicinity of Waterville MN, near southern boundary of Rice County - 1 clump.
+These had been naturalized in Mr. Rohl’s garden, Gramercy Ave.
+Then they were stolen and Policeman Rohl replaced the clump with others from his garden on May 23, 1931.
+There was speculation in later years by Gardener Cary George that these plants were Pink Turtlehead, Chelone lyoni Pursh, a plant native to the Southeastern United States and in Minnesota is a garden escapee, but Martha Crone's 1951 inventory of plants in the Garden at that time listed it as C. obliqua.
 The Red Turtlehead (Chelone obliqua L.) is considered native to Minnesota but distribution in the state is not well documented.
 The Checklist of the Vascular Plants of Minnesota (Ref. #28C) states it is known only from Southern Minnesota and last collected in 1922.
 It (Red Turtlehead) is on the threatened or endangered list is several states, Michigan, being the closest to us in Minnesota.
 C. obliqua distribution in the U.S. is limited to a group of eight states in the Mississippi and Ohio River valleys - AR, IA, IL, IN, KY, MI, MN and MO and as stated, the distribution in Minnesota is questionable.
 Martha Crone noted planting Red Turtlehead in 1946, '47, '48, and '57.
+Perhaps both species were involved with these plantings.
 Some of the plants in the Garden are reported by the Garden staff to be C. obliqua while other individuals have characteristics of both C. obliqua and C. lyoni on a single plant, undoubtedly due to hybridizing.

 Technical Reference: A paper titled POLLINATION ECOLOGY AND FLORAL VISITOR SPECTRUM OF TURTLEHEAD by Richardson and Irwin was published in 2015 in the Journal of Pollination Ecology.
 It reports of research of how pollination is accomplished in the Chelone genus with some specific research on Chelone grabra.
 [PDF copy]